mavolpe/ChallengeTV/README.md

 - open details - ensure that we see:
   1) the season and episode information "S3:E10"
 	2) Ensure that we see the episode titled
-	3) Ensure that we see the show titled
+	3) Ensure that we see the show title (followed by the network name for convenience)
 	4) Ensure that we see genres
 	5) Ensure that we see the premiered dates
 	6) Ensure that we can see the summary - NOTE - we truncate to 4 lines a feature would have to be added to allow full details to be shown when the details are tapped IF they are truncated.